aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/dot1x-settings.md

         # Send Accounting-Request packets to all servers in a RADIUS group at the same time.
         multicast: <bool; default=False>

-        # Log all accounting messages to Syslog.
+        # Log all accounting messages to syslog if all RADIUS servers are unavailable or unresponsive.
-        # Acts as a fallback if RADIUS groups are configured, or as the primary method if no groups are defined.
         syslog: <bool; default=False>

       # Allow BPDU packets from unauthenticated hosts/mac to be used for loop detection.